muyo/sno/README.md

 ```

 You will notice that we have simply divided our total pool of 65,536 into 2 even and **non-overlapping**
 sectors.
-In the first snapshot, `SequenceMin` could be omitted - and `SequenceMax` in the second, as those are the
+In the first snapshot `SequenceMin` could be omitted - and `SequenceMax` in the second, as those are the
 defaults used when they are not defined.
 You will get an error when trying to set limits above the capacity of
 generators, but since the library is oblivious to your setup - it cannot warn you about overlaps and cannot
 resize on its own either.